Khaleed/bubble-trouble/README.md

 ### Dependencies

-First you need to intall Yarn by following instructions on https://yarnpkg.com/en/docs/install
+First you need to intall `yarn` by following instructions on https://yarnpkg.com/en/docs/install

 To get dependencies